-18 USC 2252 makes the receipt, distribution, and possession of child pornography a federal offense.
-18 USC 2251 makes it a federal offense to produce child pornography.
+In the federal system, 18 USC 2252 makes the receipt, distribution, and possession of child pornography a federal offense.
+Producing child pornography is a federal offense under 18 USC 2251.
 Enticing a child to engage in prostitution or engage in sexual activity is an offense under 18 U.S.C.
 2422.
 For purposes of most federal offenses, a child or “minor” is a person under the age of 18.

 Federal Child Pornography Sentencing Ranges